jaimeorrego/markdown-cv/index.md

 ### Journals

-**J. Orrego-Oñate**, K.J.
+**J. Orrego Oñate**, K.J.
 Clifton, and R. Hurtubia.
 Spatial segmentation of mode choice behavior: a latent class approach based on local and regional accessibility. *Journal of Transportation and Land Use*.
 In review.

 Q. Zhang, K.J.
 Clifton, R. Moeckel, and **J. Orrego Oñate**.
 Household Trip Generation and the Built Environment: Does More Density Mean More Trips? *Transportation Research Record: Journal of the Transportation Research Board, 2673(5)*. doi: https://doi.org/10.1177/0361198119841854.
 2019